 Fraud Alerts and Scam Warnings and Notices

-2-4-2013 - SmartPhone and Mobile Device Security Tips - The credit union will be offering mobile banking to its membership during the 2nd quarter of 2013 and thought it best to educate mobile device users on some very prudent SmartPhone security practices.
+4-29-2013 - SmartPhone and Mobile Device Security Tips - The credit union offered mobile banking to its membership last week and here are some very prudent security practices for SmartPhone users.

 - Use 'Find My iPhone' or Similar Service - There are free, very easy SmartPhone tools available that allow the tracking and wiping service for Androids, iOS, Windows and Blackberry phones.
 These tools and services allow the user to lock, track, or wipe their SmartPhone remotely if lost.
 This not only protects your personal data, but it could help you recover a lost or stolen device.

 - Don't Download Apps from Untrusted Sources - Do not enable the "non-market Apps" setting on your SmartPhone.
 These types of Apps are riddled with vulnerabilities.
 Only install Apps from the SmartPhone manufacturer's approved online App Store.